CoEDL/elpis/docs/wiki/elpis-cli-hft.md

 The example script will used the bundled TIMIT data that is included in the `datasets` dir in the docker container root.

-The `hft-timit` image comes with `abui`, `na` and `timit` data provided.
+The `hft` image comes with `abui`, `na` and `timit` data provided.
 See below for layout.
 To use your own data, add it as a subdir of `/datasets` and change the script `DATASET_DIR` value to suit.
 (To get your data into the container, use curl/wget/git clone.)

 Running the sample script will prepare/normalise the data and do training.
 Subsequent runs of the script will reuse the prepared dataset, saving having to prepare the data repeatedly, and make a new training session.